 These days there are many ways you can easily monitor your credit score or even obtain services to do so for you.
-There are a lot of reasons you should always keep a close eye on your credit and make sure it is where it should be.
+You should always keep a close eye on your credit for many reasons and ensure it is where it should be.

-One of the most obvious and essential reasons to continually monitor your credit is the recurring worldwide issue regarding identity theft.
+One of the most obvious and essential reasons to continually monitor your credit is the recurring worldwide issue of identity theft.

 Criminals are finding more ways now than ever to hack into systems and computer files, obtaining personal information, including your credit score.